Kenai-Watershed-Forum/kenai-river-wqx/other/documents/QAPP/ReadMe.txt

 doucment serves as the active, approved copy.

 The MS Word document "kwf_qapp_draft_v3_20230509.docx" was used to generate the final PDF.
 Edits to the QAPP should be made to this document.
-It is not approved for actiom until all signers have re-signed the document.
+It is not approved for action until all signers have re-signed the document.

-ALWAYS use "tracked changes" mode in the word document when making edits.
-This is importnat so that reviewers (EPA especially) can see which specific edits have been made.
+ALWAYS ALWAYS use "tracked changes" mode in the MS Word document when making edits.
+This is important so that reviewers (EPA especially) can see which specific edits have been made.